 What is the Tracking Sheet?

-entered in the Filer - including the Tracking Code.
-This code is
+entered in the Filer - including the Tracking Number.
+This number is

 essential for the Filing Clerk to retrieve the files sent over

 the Internet.
 It is also useful as a reference if you label

 diskette(s) with this number, should they ever become separated

 from the paper copy at filing.
 Tracking Sheets are not retained

 after the filing is completed.

 What happens if I want to change something after sending the electronic filing?

 Until the Tracking Sheet arrives, FTP transfers are not